datatyper/datatyper.github.io/pages/alteryx-server-guide.md

 [TOC]

-This is an Artisan's (the Alteryx term for somebody who can publish workflows) guide to Alteryx Server.
+This is an Artisan's (somebody with permission to publish workflows) guide to Alteryx Server.
 In particular, how to create workflows that run as expected on Alteryx Server.

 There are two primary reasons why you might want to use Alteryx Server,